 Check out which companies are making headlines before the bell:

-Amazon, Alphabet — Amazon and Alphabet's Google unit have signed deals to handle data from Snapchat parent worth a total of $3 billion.
+, — Amazon and Alphabet's Google unit have signed deals to handle data from Snapchat parent worth a total of $3 billion.
 The two companies will transmit and store pictures and video shared by Snapchat parent users.

 Allergan — The drugmaker has come under scrutiny for its handling of non-GAAP accounting.
 The Securities and Exchange Commission sent a letter to the drugmaker, questioning its calculations of adjusted earnings per share, and saying it would be reviewing financial reporting practices of pharmaceutical companies.

 — The stock was upgraded to "overweight" from "neutral" at Piper Jaffray, which expects Food and Drug Administration approval for Regeneron's dermatitis drug Dupixent and autoimmune disease treatment Kevzara.
 Those approvals put Regeneron's alliance with in the black.